How much does the Fusion program cost?

 If I wanted to Self-Pay, how much would that cost?

 By enrolling in the Fusion program on a self-pay basis your cost would be $4500 with a $25 registration fee per student.
-In this case all materials would be yours to keep.

 Who provides the grades and transcripts?